-by analyzing historical documents

-Interpersonal relationship diagram obtained by analyzing a historical document

-Cognitive Engineering Laboratory

-Research/Development Areas

-Interaction design between human and human, objects based on cognitive engineering
+Tablet-based learning application software of its real use in a hospital (above).
+Cognitive Engineering Laboratory Research/Development Areas Interaction design between human and human, objects based on cognitive engineering

-Head researchers: IZUMI Tomoko, OTSU Kouyou Cognitive engineering is a research filed that attempts to design objects with a consideration of human psychological and behavioral characteristics based on knowledge of cognitive science and psychology.
+Head researcher: IZUMI Tomoko Cognitive engineering is a research filed that attempts to design objects with a consideration of human psychological and behavioral characteristics based on knowledge of cognitive science and psychology.
 We consider interaction between human and human, human and objects, human and computers in order to propose a mechanism that supports human behavior or that gives human a feeling such as happy or fun.
 Our major fields are as follows: - Sightseeing Support: We study on a sightseeing support system that encourages spontaneous sightseeing behavior and exploratory behavior to make sightseeing fun. - 2.
-Disaster Mitigation: We study on support for disaster prevention and evacuation behaviors assuming various users. - 3.
+Disaster Mitigation: We study on support for disaster prevention and evacuation behaviors assuming various - 3.
 Driving Assistance: We study on information provision by which it is easy for a driver to recognize, and a mechanism to encourage safe driving. - 4.
 Fond Memory Engineering: We focus on fond memory which is essential element for human, and study on methodology for promoting recollection of memories and interaction between people.
+Verification of a driving support